US cities › California › Anaheim

 | Census tracts mapped | 59 |

 Anaheim’s distinction isn’t its overall ranking — it’s the severity.
-No large US city has a bigger share of residents above 70 dB, the level federal agencies treat as a serious threshold.
+Among large US cities, few have a bigger share of residents above 70 dB, the level federal agencies treat as a serious threshold (only smaller Orange County neighbors like Orange and Norwalk edge it out).
 The geometry explains it: I-5 cuts diagonally through the city’s heart, SR-91 runs the full east–west width, and SR-57 closes the triangle, with some of Orange County’s densest apartment stock built directly along the corridors.

 The map has one famous omission.
 Disneyland’s nightly fireworks are a defining feature of Anaheim’s actual soundscape — audible across a swath of the city nearly every evening — but the federal model counts only road, rail and aviation, so they don’t register a single decibel here.
 Anaheim is a clean illustration of what transportation-noise data measures, and what it doesn’t.